Welcome to the Similkameen Valley

 What Does Similkameen Mean?

-The Similkameen river and valley is named for its Indigenous people, the Similkameen, meaning “people of the river.”
+The Similkameen River and valley are named for their Indigenous people, the Similkameen, meaning “people of the river.”
+Learn more.